Useful info for new students (mostly only relevant to the School of Computer Science)

 - If you enrolled in the last several years, and the study plan changed...

 You should either stick to the old plan, or change to the new plan.
 You cannot use a mixture of both.

 - I am about to start a research project (e.g., Master of Computer Science project; Advanced Topics in Computer Science)..

 - Which courses are online?
 What are the arrangements for online assignments/exams?
-Do I have to be in Australia?
+Do I have to be in Australia during COVID?

-Google "Mingyu Guo welcome", or scan the following QR code
+Google "Mingyu Guo welcome" to search for this page, or scan the following QR code